droweder/HomeFinance/replit.md

 ## Overview

-This is a full-stack personal finance management application built with React, Express, Drizzle ORM, and PostgreSQL.
+This is a full-stack personal finance management application built with React, Express, and Supabase.
 The application allows users to track expenses, income, categories, and accounts with features like installment management, AI financial insights, CSV import/export, and real-time synchronization with Supabase.
+Successfully migrated from Bolt to Replit with performance optimizations.

 ## User Preferences